codeAdrian/SlinkyFrontendToolbox/README.md

 # Slinky Frontend Toolbox

-**_*Everything and the kitchen sink!*_**
+**_*Powerful, modern, configurable Frontend task runner*_**

 This is the ultimate toolbox for frontend developers powered by Node and Gulp.

-It contains PostCSS compilation, code linting, code minification, image handler, and favicon generator.
+It contains powerful PostCSS compiler, CSS linter (stylelint), minifier and optimizer (cssnano & media query grouping), JavaScript linter (ESLint), minifier and optimizer (UglifyJS), and assets handler & optimizer (images and favicons).

 Default config for file structure and build structure was made with creating Magento themes in mind, but can be easily configured.

 This toolbox works in 2 modes:

--   Development - non-minified CSS and JS compilation with SourceMaps
+-   Development - non-minified CSS and JavaScript compilation with SourceMaps ready for debugging.
--   Production - minified and production-optimized CSS and JS without SourceMaps
+-   Production - minified and production-optimized CSS and JavaScript without SourceMaps.

 ## General Information

-`src/` is your working directory.
-Keep all your working files here, Gulp tasks will take care of distributing assets and code to their respective build locations.
+`src/` is your working directory for CSS, JavaScript and images.

 ### Folders in `src` folder:

--   `fonts/` - Folder for theme fonts files (any files and extensions, including json files).
 -   `images/` - Folder for theme image files (jpg, jpeg, gif, png, svg).
--   `js/` - Folder for Javascript files.
+-   `js/` - Folder for JavaScript files.
 -   `js/vendor/` - Folder for vendor Javascript files that will not be linted during build.
 -   `css/` - Folder for CSS / PCSS files. `css/styles.pcss` is the main entry point.
 -   `css/vendor/` - Folder for vendor CSS / PCSS files that will not be linted during build.

-**Please note:** Files that are added directly to the build folders (outside `src`) may get deleted during build or when the cleaning task is being run.

 ## Features